 After asking yourself the above questions, it's time to think about how you should get around.
 In a series of articles, I have written about the different ways of traveling in Japan, with stories and recommendations to learn from.

-Come back soon to read about the titles: Flying domestically in Japan, The blazing fast Shinkansen and traveling with the Japan Rail Pass, Explore Japan as a real Densha-otaku, Efficient metro service in Japan, Cool taxi rides in Japan, Buses in Japan: why you should take them, Experiencing Japan with a traditional Jinrikisha ride, and Slow travel in Japan - enjoy the landscape and culture by foot.
+Come back soon to read about the titles: Flying domestically in Japan — a cheap and fast alternative to Shinkansen?, The blazing fast Shinkansen and traveling with the Japan Rail Pass, Explore Japan as a real Densha-otaku, Efficient metro service in Japan, Cool taxi rides in Japan, Buses in Japan: why you should take them, Experiencing Japan with a traditional Jinrikisha ride, and Slow travel in Japan - enjoy the landscape and culture by foot.

 Now it only remains to say that you can enjoy Japan on any length of stay, by many interests, with different budgets, at all seasons, and by many methods of traveling.
 In all honesty, Japan is a flexible country to visit as a tourist and has many things to offer.
 Likewise, we want to explore Japan and have a fantastic journey.
 Thus, it's perfect to have the Japan Rail Pass available.
 Finally, I urge you to remember that the most important thing is the memories you seek to shape, and sometimes the unexpected reveals a beauty beyond what we can plan ahead.